miscellaneous-mice/Xmonad/README.md

 - Starship ```(https://starship.rs/)``` -> Alacritty terminal theme

 ## Note
+- At the start I've install xf86-video-fbdev, but check which graphics driver you use and install that appropriately.
+If graphics drivers installed then skip this.
 - In BSPWM/.xinitrc file replace the display name and resolution with yours
 ``` xrandr --output display-name --mode resolution```
 - *You can find display this by just typing ```xrandr```*